obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 #### [Opening Scene: Title Screen]
 **Text on Screen:**
-"Socket: Triaging Organization Alerts & Security Policy Configuration" [Background Music Starts]
+"Socket: Triaging Alerts & Security Policy Configuration" [Background Music Starts]

 ---

 #### [Scene 1: Introduction]
 **Narrator:**
-"Welcome to this brief demo on how to efficiently triage organization alerts and configure security policies using Socket."
+"Welcome to this brief demo on how to efficiently triage alerts and configure security policies using Socket."

 **Visuals:**
 - Display the Socket logo.